 The Administration has requested \$1.3 billion in FMF for Egypt in FY2007 the same amount it received in FY2006.
-FMF aid to Egypt is divided into three general components: (1) acquisitions, (2) upgrades to existing equipment, and (3) follow-on support/ maintenance contracts.
-According to the U.S. and Egyptian defense officials, approximately 30% of annual FMF aid to Egypt is spent on new weapons systems, as Egypt's defense modernization plan is designed to gradually replace most of Egypt's older Soviet weaponry with U.S. equipment.
-That figure is expected to decline over the long term due to the rising costs associated with followon maintenance contracts.
+FMF aid to Egypt is divided into three general components: (1) acquisitions, (2) upgrades to existing equipment, and (3) follow-on support/maintenance contracts.
+According to the General Accountability Office, over the life of Egypt's FMF program, Egypt has purchased 36 Apache helicopters, 220 F-16 aircraft, 880 M1A1 tanks, and the accompanying training and maintenance to support these systems, among other items.44 According to the U.S. and Egyptian defense officials, approximately 30% of annual FMF aid to Egypt is spent on new weapons systems, as Egypt's defense modernization plan is designed to gradually replace most of Egypt's older Soviet weaponry with U.S. equipment.
+That figure is expected to decline over the long term because of the rising costs associated with follow-on maintenance contracts.
 Egyptian military officials have repeatedly sought additional FMF funds to offset the escalating costs of follow-on support.
-Egypt is currently committed to payments on a multi-billion dollar arms sale involving the purchase of U.S. F-16 aircraft, M-1 tanks, and a Patriot missile battery.
 Egypt also receives Excess Defense Articles (EDA) worth hundreds of millions of dollars annually from the Pentagon.
 Egyptian officers also participate in the IMET program (\$1.2 million requested for FY2007) in order to facilitate U.S.-Egyptian military cooperation over the long term.